LucasXavierChurchman/KOBE-Bot/README.md

 ### Video Prediction example

-The yellow text displays the prediction of the current frame being displayed while the green text updates the overall current prediction for the clip overall
+The yellow text displays the prediction of the current frame being displayed while the green text displays the overall prediction of the clip which gets updated every frame

 ![demo gif](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/demo/compiled_for_demo.gif)